-Proceno is a small Lazio town near Tuscany and tradition attributes its foundation to the Etruscan king Porsenna.
-One day, during a hunt, he was wounded by a boar and decided to spend the night in a forest surrounded by rivers.
+A legend attributes its foundation to the great Etruscan king Porsenna, based in Chiusi.
+During a hunting trip, he was wounded by a wild boar and decided to spend the night in a forest surrounded by rivers.